-EDPR NA renewable energy projects generate tax revenue and economic development funds that create additional growth and civic investment in the communities that host our projects.
+EDPR NA renewable energy projects generate tax revenue and economic development funds that create additional growth and civic investment in the communities that host our clean energy projects.

 Renewable energy projects create family-wage jobs, expand the local tax base, and invest millions of dollars in rural communities.
 In many project areas, EDPR NA’s wind farms, solar parks, energy storage systems, and green hydrogen solutions are the top taxpaying entity in the county or city, providing critical funding to services relied upon by local residents.
 Below is an overview of our economic impact to date:

 Strengthening local infrastructure

 Work with us to maximize clean energy benefits for your community.

 Our team works with a diverse market of renewable energy purchasers, including public and private utility entities, municipalities, educational institutions, large corporations, and many other customers.
 By tailoring community development strategies to benefit each customer's specific needs, our team creates long-term relationships that promote clean energy investments, as well as economic and community growth for local economies.

 EDPR NA is a sustainable and green energy company working towards a better world for current and future generations.
 Our team's energy and heart are driving a better tomorrow for North America.

 Wind power is the largest source of renewable electricity generation in the United States, providing 10.2% of the country’s electricity.
 Below are the economic benefits the Amercian Clean Power Association has researched and quantified for wind energy in the United States:

 - $151 billion of economic investments in the last decade

 - $20 billion of economic investments produced through new project development in 2021